Forgot Your Password?

 Enrolled but don't have your online account yet?

 New to Prescription Hope?

-Home » Blog & News » What Can Cause Low Blood Sugar? – Symptoms and Prevention
+Home » Diabetes » What Can Cause Low Blood Sugar? – Symptoms and Prevention

 Have you ever wondered what can cause low blood sugar?
 In this article, we will go in-depth on what can cause low blood sugar, what symptoms it will cause, and how it can be prevented.

 Low blood sugar, or also known as hypoglycemia, occurs when one’s blood sugar drops below 70 milligrams per deciliter (mg/dL).
 If this is left untreated it can be life-threatening in some cases.
 Blood sugar (glucose) is your body’s main source of energy.
 If that source of energy is too low, your body won’t be able to function properly.
 Think of driving your car on fumes going uphill, and that will give you a pretty good idea of what we are dealing with.

 As someone who has type 1 diabetes and has had to deal with countless low blood sugar events, I can tell you that it is perhaps one of the worst feelings.
 Luckily, I have not needed to be hospitalized for this, but if you do not treat low blood sugar soon enough it can put you in the hospital.

 There are a variety of symptoms related to low blood sugar and knowing these symptoms will help you catch it before it becomes life-threatening.
 Signs and symptoms may vary depending on how low your blood sugar is.
 A few of the first signs you may notice of low blood sugar are feeling shaky, dizzy, or sweating.
 The moment you notice these, check your blood sugar if you have a glucose meter, and proceed with treating it.